BioCleanersBioCleaners

 Who pays for biohazard or crime scene cleanup in Fort Wayne?

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, Indiana's Indiana Violent Crime Victim Compensation Fund (up to $15,000 (plus $5,000 funeral)) may also help — cleanup costs are generally covered.
+If the event was a violent crime, Indiana's Indiana Violent Crime Victim Compensation Fund may also help — cleanup costs are generally covered.

 Does Indiana victim compensation cover cleanup costs?